Judah in the Bible

 So when the captains of the chariots saw Jehoshaphat [of Judah], they said, “It is the king of Israel!”
 So they turned to fight against him, but Jehoshaphat called out [for God’s help], and the Lord helped him; and God diverted them away from him.

-And Jehoshaphat the king of Judah returned to his house in peace to Jerusalem.
+And Jehoshaphat the king of Judah returned unto his own house in peace, to Jerusalem.

-And he set judges in the land throughout all the fortified cities of Judah, city by city,
+And he stationed judges in the land, throughout all the fortified cities of Judah, city by city;

-And Jehoshaphat feared, and set his face to seek the LORD, and proclaimed a fast throughout all Judah.
+And Jehoshaphat was afraid, and set his face to seek unto Yahweh, - and proclaimed a fast for all Judah.

-And Judah gathered themselves together, to ask help of the LORD: even out of all the cities of Judah they came to seek the LORD.
+And Judah gathered themselves together, to enquire of Yahweh, - even, out of all the cities of Judah, came they in, to seek Yahweh.

-And Jehoshaphat stood in the congregation of Judah and Jerusalem, in the house of the LORD, before the new court,
+And Jehoshaphat stood, in the convocation of Judah and Jerusalem in the house of Yahweh, - before the new court;

-And all Judah stood before the LORD, with their little ones, their wives, and their children.
+And all Judah stood before Jehovah, with their little ones, their wives, and their sons.

-And he said, Hearken you, all Judah, and you inhabitants of Jerusalem, and you king Jehoshaphat, Thus says the LORD unto you, Be not afraid nor dismayed by reason of this great multitude; for the battle is not yours, but God's.
+and he said, Be attentive, all Judah, and ye inhabitants of Jerusalem, and thou king Jehoshaphat!
+Thus saith Jehovah unto you: Fear not, nor be dismayed by reason of this great multitude; for the battle is not yours, but God's.

-You shall not need to fight in this battle: set yourselves, stand you still, and see the salvation of the LORD with you, O Judah and Jerusalem: fear not, nor be dismayed; tomorrow go out against them: for the LORD will be with you.
+Ye shall not have to fight on this occasion: set yourselves, stand and see the salvation of Jehovah who is with you!
+Judah and Jerusalem, fear not nor be dismayed; to-morrow go out against them, and Jehovah will be with you.

-And Jehoshaphat bowed his head with his face to the ground: and all Judah and the inhabitants of Jerusalem fell before the LORD, worshiping the LORD.
+And Jehoshaphat bowed his head with his face to the ground; and all Judah and the inhabitants of Jerusalem fell down before Jehovah, worshipping Jehovah.

-And they rose early in the morning, and went forth into the wilderness of Tekoa: and as they went forth, Jehoshaphat stood and said, Hear me, O Judah, and you inhabitants of Jerusalem; Believe in the LORD your God, so shall you be established; believe his prophets, so shall you prosper.
+And they rose early in the morning, and went forth towards the wilderness of Tekoa; and as they went forth, Jehoshaphat stood and said, Hear me, Judah, and ye inhabitants of Jerusalem!
+Believe in Jehovah your God, and ye shall be established; believe his prophets, and ye shall prosper!

-And when they began to sing and to praise, the LORD set ambushes against the children of Ammon, Moab, and mount Seir, who were come against Judah; and they were defeated.
+And when they began the song of triumph and praise, Jehovah set liers-in-wait against the children of Ammon, Moab, and mount Seir, who had come against Judah, and they were smitten.

-And when Judah came to the watchtower in the wilderness, they looked toward the multitude, and, behold, they were dead bodies fallen to the earth, and none escaped.
+And Judah came on to the mountain-watch in the wilderness, and they looked toward the multitude; and behold, they were dead bodies fallen to the earth, and none had escaped.

-Then they returned, every man of Judah and Jerusalem, and Jehoshaphat in front of them, to go again to Jerusalem with joy; for the LORD had made them to rejoice over their enemies.
+And they returned, all the men of Judah and Jerusalem, and Jehoshaphat at their head, to go again to Jerusalem with joy; for Jehovah had made them to rejoice over their enemies.

-And Jehoshaphat reigned over Judah: he was thirty and five years old when he began to reign, and he reigned twenty and five years in Jerusalem.
-And his mother's name was Azubah the daughter of Shilhi.
+And Jehoshaphat reigned over Judah: he was thirty-five years old when he began to reign; and he reigned twenty-five years in Jerusalem; and his mother's name was Azubah, daughter of Shilhi.

-And after this did Jehoshaphat king of Judah join himself with Ahaziah king of Israel, who did very wickedly:
+And after this Jehoshaphat king of Judah joined himself with Ahaziah king of Israel, who did very wickedly.

 He had brothers, sons of Jehoshaphat: Azariah, Jehiel, Zechariah, Azariah, Michael, and Shephatiah; all these were the sons of Jehoshaphat, king of Judah.